dhis2/dhis2-docs/src/developer/web-api/metadata-gist.md

 * only persisted or synthetic fields (those based on persisted fields) can be included
 * filters can only be applied to persisted fields
 * orders can only be applied to persisted fields
-* like-filters are always case-insensitive
+* like-filters are always case-sensitive
 * token filters are not available
 * order is always case-sensitive
 * `pluck` transformer limited to text properties